Ric Flair: Part-time appearances (2008–2009)

-On the March 31, 2008, episode of Raw, Flair delivered his farewell address.
+On the March 31 episode of Raw, Flair delivered his farewell address.
 Afterward, Triple H brought out many current and retired superstars to thank Flair for all he had done, including Shawn Michaels, some of the Four Horsemen, Ricky Steamboat, Harley Race, and Chris Jericho, followed by The Undertaker and then Vince McMahon.
 Along with the wrestlers, the fans gave Flair a standing ovation.
 This event represented a rare moment in WWE as both the heels and the faces broke character and came out to the ring together.
-Flair made his first post retirement appearance on the June 16, 2008, episode of Raw to confront Chris Jericho about his actions during a rivalry with Shawn Michaels.
+Flair made his first post retirement appearance on the June 16 episode of Raw to confront Chris Jericho about his actions during a rivalry with Shawn Michaels.
 He challenged Jericho to a fight in the parking lot, rather than an official match, but Jericho was stopped by Triple H.

-The following year on February 9, Flair once again confronted Jericho on Raw.
+The following year on February 9, 2009, Flair once again confronted Jericho on Raw.
 Jericho was attacking Hall of Fame members and Flair demanded he respect them, before punching Jericho.
 Flair appeared a month later to distract him during a Money in the Bank Qualifying Match.
-Jericho then challenged Flair to come out of retirement for WrestleMania 25; instead Flair managed Roddy Piper, Jimmy Snuka and Ricky Steamboat in a three-on-one handicap match at WrestleMania in a losing effort.
+Jericho then challenged Flair to come out of retirement for WrestleMania 25 on April 5; instead Flair managed Roddy Piper, Jimmy Snuka and Ricky Steamboat in a three-on-one handicap match at WrestleMania in a losing effort.
 On May 17, Flair returned during the Judgment Day pay-per-view, coming to the aid of Batista, who was being attacked by The Legacy (Randy Orton, Cody Rhodes and Ted DiBiase).
 On the June 1 episode of Raw, Flair challenged Orton in a parking lot brawl match, and after interference from the rest of The Legacy, the fight ended with Flair trapped inside a steel cage and punted by Orton.